 We can win these cases.
 Even though radical pro-abortion protestors shut down the Texas legislature, a 20-week abortion ban was still passed in special legislative session and not even challenged in the courts.
 One of our senior attorneys recently testified in Maryland on the 20-week ban moving through the state legislature there.

 On the national level, the U.S. House passed the Pain-Capable Unborn Child Protection Act.

 This should be easy.
 This shouldn’t be controversial.

 Scientifically, it’s the right thing to do.
 Morally, it’s the right thing to do.
 Legally, it’s the thing we must do, if we truly believe in equality under the law for every single person.

-As we defend babies & fight to ban abortions, we urgently need your tax-deductible support. $5 or more makes an impact.
-Donate to defend life today.
+As we defend babies and fight to ban abortions, we urgently need your tax-deductible support.
+Have your gift DOUBLED to defend life today.
 Have your gift doubled through our Matching Challenge.

 A compliant progressive must worship at the altar of abortion.
 At least that is what Planned Parenthood president Cecile Richards alluded to in a series of tweets responding to the chairman of the Democratic Congressional Campaign Committee, Rep. Ben Ray Luján (D-N.M.), who proclaimed “there would...